KarolDuracz/SVG-Mind-Tree/version_4/README.md

 python write_plan_to_db.py --db graph.db --plan plan.json
 ```

-If your plan is in a different format, adapt it to the JSON layout above or ask me to modify the loader.
 <br /><br />
 Copy the graph.db file from the "version_3" folder to "version_4" folder.
 Run the script.
 You should see a log like this in console.
 Otherwise, you might see an ERROR because it won't find the graph.db file.
 You can then copy the .db file to "version_3" folder, where server can see it.